FangKK66/Coursera-Go/Programming with Google Go/Module_1/note.md

     * `x := 100`
   * Variable is declared as type of expression on the right hand side
   * <font color="red">Can only do this inside a function</font>

+# Quiz
+Question 2\
+**What is the scope of a variable?**\
+A. The variable declaration  \
+B. The instructions where the variable is assigned a value\
+<u>C. Region of a program where the variable can be accessed</u>\
+D. The set of values to which a variable can be assigned\